Evidence of a Creator

 B. And we have a school system that pushes agendas instead of teaching students to analyze and think on their own

-C. Just last week I was shown the arguments of a teenager who stated there was no evidence of creation began making arguments that I know were fed to him from his teachers.
+C. Once, I was shown the arguments by a teenager who stated there was no evidence of creation.
+He then began making arguments that I know were fed to him from his teachers.

 1. These bees only live in undisturbed forests that contain orchids.